cbusboom/jc/README.md

 ## Action Statistics Library

 This library class provides action statistics.
-Action times are recorded in the statistics via the **addAction** method.
+Action times are recorded in the statistics via the **AddAction** method.
-Action averages can be retrieved via the **getStats** method.
+Action averages can be retrieved via the **GetStats** method.
 Each of these methods are described below:

 ### Add Action

-    addAction(string) returning error
+    AddAction(string) returning error

 This function accepts a JSON serialized string of the form below and maintains an average time for each action.
 Below are three sample inputs: